Betacam: Betacam SP

 The final Betacam SP camcorder was the BVW-D600, which paired a digital professional video camera front section, very similar to the one on the DigiBeta DVW-700, with an integrated Betacam SP recorder.
 Like every other Betacam camera system, and unlike the DigiBeta DVW-700, the camera could not play back in color without the use of an outboard adapter.

-In 1991, the less-expensive, "Professional", PV line of Betacam SP decks was introduced.
-The PV line consisted of only four models: the full-sized PVW-2600 (VTP), PVW-2650 (VTP with Dynamic tracking allowing up to fwd x3, whereas the BVW line only offered x2 DT playback) and PVW-2800 (VTR) editing decks, and the PVV-3 camera-dockable VTR.
-These high quality machines were similar to the original BV series machines, but lacked the third and fourth audio channels.
+In 1991, the less-expensive PV line of Betacam SP decks was introduced.
+The PV line consisted of four models: the full-sized PVW-2600 (VTP), PVW-2650 (VTP with dynamic tracking allowing up to x3 playback speed, whereas the BVW line only offered x2 playback) and PVW-2800 (VTR) editing decks, and the PVV-3 camera-dockable VTR.
+These machines were of similar build to the original BV series machines, but lacked the third and fourth audio channels.
 In 1993, the far less expensive UVW series debuted.
-These machines were considerably simpler, somewhat lower quality, and were designed primarily to be used as companions to computer systems, for industrial video, and other low-cost, yet high-quality, uses.
-The UVW decks possessed very limited front panel controls, no jog and shuttle (except by use of a DSRM-10 cable remote control); and with time base corrector (TBC) control available only with an optional remote TBC controller.
-These were represented by the UVW-1800, a very popular editing VTR (and companion UVW-1600 edit VTP), and the non-editing UVW-1400 VTR, and UVW-1200 VTP.
+These machines were considerably simpler, somewhat lower quality, and were designed primarily to be used as companions to computer systems, for industrial video, and other low-cost uses.
+The UVW decks possessed very limited front panel controls, no jog and shuttle (except by use of a DSRM-10 cable remote control); and with time base corrector (TBC) available only with an optional remote TBC controller.
+The line included the UVW-1800, a very popular editing VTR (and companion UVW-1600 edit VTP), and the non-editing UVW-1400 VTR, and UVW-1200 VTP.
 The UVW-100 (and later 100B) one-piece camcorder rounded out the UVW series.